NLP2CT/TransGEC/README.md

 Russain | `TransGEC` | Fine-tuned with cLang8-ru and translationese | [TransGEC.ru.model](xxx) | [data.ru](xxx)
 Chinese | `TransGEC` | Fine-tuned with Lang8-zh and translationese | [TransGEC.zh.model](xxx) | [data.zh](xxx)

-The directory of the downloaded data：
+The format of the directory of the downloaded data is as follows：

 ```
 data_xx/